This blog will throw some light on:

 - A scrum master maintains proper transparency among all cross-functional roles like product owner, scrum teams & stakeholders since transparency ensures better coordination.

-- Scrum Master is that one person who coordinates with other roles involved in project delivery.
+- Scrum Master is one person who coordinates with other roles involved in project delivery.
 This coordination helps in achieving a balanced approach.

 - A good scrum master is a product manager’s best friend.
 They handle all issues related to product development, from specifying and prioritizing product backlog to managing product vision and release goals.